 This was an old, old hotel.
 Someone must have died here at some point.
 “Perfect.”

 End of Excerpt

-Halloween at the Graffis currently available in digital format only:
+Halloween at the Graffis available in the following formats: